massgov/mds-terraform-common/webhook-converters/github-to-teams/README.md

 Webhook converter: GitHub to MS Teams
 =================

-The module defines a lambda function with a publicly accessible URL that accepts .
+The module defines a lambda function with a publicly accessible URL that accepts a GitHub webhook and transforms it into a message sent to a Teams channel.
-For example, it looks for DNS records that point to CloudFront distributions that don't exist anymore.

 ## Local development